DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Dual-Wield**

 - Description: You are adept at wielding two weapons in combat.
 - Mechanic: Minor.
-On your turn, you may make a second attack as a Minor Action with Lower Hand.
+On your turn, you may make a second Weapon Attack as a Minor Action with Lower Hand.
 - XP: 3
-- Prereq Skill: Finesse > 1 or Brute > 1
+- Prereq Skill: Finesse > 0 or Brute > 0
 - Prereq Power: Attack, Weapon

 **Attack, Dual-Wield Master**

-- Description: You are a master of wielding two weapons in combat.
+- Description: You are a master at wielding two weapons in combat.
 - Mechanic: Minor.
-On your turn, you may make a second attack as a Minor Action.
-When making this attack, you no longer draw with the Lower Hand.
+On your turn, you may make a second Weapon Attack as a Minor Action.
-- XP: 1
+- XP: 2
 - Prereq Level: 3
+- Prereq Skill: Finesse > 1 or Brute > 1
 - Prereq Power: Attack, Dual-Wield

 # Companion

-**Creature Connection**

-- Description: You have developed a connection with a creature in your setting (e.g., animal, spirit, robot).
-At the end of a Full Rest you can attune to an animal as a Companion.
-- Mechanic: Passive.
-At the end of a Full Rest, you attempt to connect with a creature to take them as a Companion.
-The GM determines if this attempt was successful and may ask for a relevant Skill check.
-- XP: 5
-- Prereq Skill: Craft > 0 or Knowledge > 0
-- Tags: Companion

 **Creature Link**

-- Description: You have developed a strong bond with your Companion over time, and can hear its thoughts in your mind.
+- Description: You are able to bond to a Companion who follows you and obeys your commands.
 - Mechanic: Passive.
-Some checks can now be made through your Companion using their Skills and Attributes.
-The GM determines if a check can reasonably be made through your Companion.
+At the end of a Full Rest, you connect with a creature, physical or ephemeral, and take them as a Companion.
+You can command them as a Minor Action, or inhabit their senses using their Skills and Attributes.
-- XP: 2
+- XP: 3
-- Prereq Level: 2
-- Prereq Power: Creature Connection
 - Tags: Companion

 **Creature Mastery**

 - Description: Your connection with your chosen creature has deepened, allowing you to increase the creature's power.
 - Mechanic: Passive.
 Your Companion gains 1 Health Point and +1 to their Primary Skill modifier.
+They now draw their own TC in combat and act independently on their own turn.
-- XP: 2
+- XP: 3
-- Prereq Level: 2
+- Prereq Level: 3
-- Prereq Power: Creature Connection
+- Prereq Power: Creature Link
 - Tags: Companion

 **Summon Creature**